gurnurbedi/sarcasm-detector/README.md

-# Sarcasm Detector using LLM Models
+# WittyBot: Sarcasm Detector using LLM Models

 This project detects sarcasm using AI model (LSTM + Attention) and LLM models (RoBERTa, XLNET).
 These NLP models have been fine tuned specifically to detect sarcasm in the user entered entered sentences.